 When you click on a title, you’ll have the option to play or record it.
 Typically, it took about two or three seconds from the time I clicked play on a title for it to load.

 Live Guide Navigation

 One of TVision’s strengths is its live TV guide that closely resembles the cable experience.
 For example, on the left side of the guide, you’ll find channels and channel numbers.

 The live guide displays what’s on now and coming up next.
-It lets you look ahead up to 14 days in advance.

 When you click on a title in the live guide, you’re not immediately taken to that channel.
 Instead, options to play or record will appear on the screen.
 A video preview of the show will also be displayed.